Want to see the top tennis players in the world?

 My personal experience (Tim Henman)

 At the local DC tournament Legg Mason, I happen to have been in the right place and the right time for a picture with him.
-Go to Wikipedia and search for "Tim Henman" - his main profile picture/mugshot was shot from my camera that someone (I do not know personally) cropped and uploaded there.
+Go to Wikipedia and search for "Tim Henman" - his main profile picture/mugshot was shot from my camera that someone (I do not know personally) cropped and uploaded there.I was able to get Tim Henman to sign his player card.
+He is retired now but was the former #1 British player in the world.
+This can be worth a small fortune in the UK if you find the right fan.

 Watching Players Practice - up close and personal

-This is very important and some would say is even more interesting than the actual match because you get to see them hit many more ground strokes, serves, volleys, plus *trick shots* that they will never try in an actual match.
-Sometimes if they are in a good mood, they will even chat with the fans and give you a souvenir.
+This is very important, and some would say it is even more interesting than the actual match because you get to see them hit many more ground strokes, serves, volleys, plus *trick shots* that they will never try in an actual match.
+Sometimes, if they are in a good mood, they even chat with the fans and give you a souvenir.Also for one, sitting right up close to the "50-yard line" for a sport such as American Football might be great, but in tennis that might mean that your head will swivel left and right the whole match if you're trying to watch the ball*!

-Plus you do not want to be blocked by the umpire's chair.
+Plus, you do not want to be blocked by the umpire's chair.
 This is only a major factor if you are in the rows up front (up to about 5 rows back).

 Subscribe to get all my tips sent to your email

-Usually when Federer or Nadal practice, you will see mobs of people following them.
+Usually, when the stars practice, you will see mobs of people following them.
 I would avoid getting stuck behind these people.
-They also have a small army of USTA bodyguards around them so don't try anything silly, or wait in the long queues for an hour and hope that you get 1-2 pictures of him before he disappears.
+They also have a small army of USTA bodyguards around them, so don't try anything silly or wait in the long queues for an hour and hope that you get 1-2 pictures of him before he disappears.Here is the best trick to see the big stars from up close...They will almost always be practicing on P1-P5, which is just to the side of the main stadium.
+Here is a map that shows you this exact location on the left side.
+There are also very accessible bleacher seats beside each court, and also has a view of match courts 4-6 on the other side.

 Underneath the stands is a walkway that allows fans to watch from the court level behind the players.
 It is also equipped with a few TV screens and score updates from other courts.
 A great place to spend some time out of the sun.

-But you must be very, very quiet and not disturb the players or the patrolling groundskeepers will have you removed very quickly!
+Shhhhhh...But you must be very, very quiet and not disturb the players or the patrolling groundskeepers will have you removed very quickly!
 To get an idea of how *close* you can get - go to Flickr and search " tennis8 Nadal".
-When he comes to pick up a tennis ball, he is literally inches from you and you can take pictures to your heart's content (without Flash of course!).
-He looks skinnier in person, in my opinion.
+When he comes to pick up a tennis ball, he is literally inches from you, and you can take pictures to your heart's content (without Flash, of course!).
+In my opinion, he looks skinnier in person.

 If you plan to bring young children (ages 6-12), I would recommend that you go during the opening weekend.
 This Saturday and Sunday are usually not very crowded and are very family/kid-friendly too.